alex-paynedwyer/single-molecule-tools-alpd/README.md

-# Single molecule tools
+# Single molecule tools (Alex Payne-Dwyer)

+Forked from single-molecule-tools (authors Adam Wollman and Isabel Llorente-Garcia); See [website](https://awollman.github.io/single-molecule-tools/).

 A series of Matlab functions and scripts for tracking and quantification of spots in images, deconvolution, segmentation and simulation.

-Useful for analysing localisation microscopy, step-wise photobleaching  , STORM, PALM, SHRIMP, FRAP and regular fluorescence microscopy data.
+Also capable of estimating single molecule concentrations from volumetric models and 2D images.
+Useful for localisation microscopy, step-wise photobleaching, STORM, PALM, SHRIMP, FRAP and regular fluorescence microscopy data.
+Novel additions include distribution-based estimates of periodic clustering in molecular assemblies.

-See [website](https://awollman.github.io/single-molecule-tools/) for more info or jump to the relevant folder.

 ### Guide to setting up github source control in matlab